charmplusplus/charm/doc/charm++/manual.rst

 normal constructor as usual; or they can be created using their pup constructor.
-The pup constructor for Charm++ array elements and PUP::able objects is a “migration constructor” that takes a single “CkMigrateMessage \*"; for other objects, such as parameter marshalled objects, the pup constructor has no parameters.
+The pup constructor for Charm++ array elements and PUP::able objects is a “migration constructor” that takes a single “CkMigrateMessage \*" which the user should not free; for other objects, such as parameter marshalled objects, the pup constructor has no parameters.
 The pup constructor is always followed by a call to the object’s pup method in ``isUnpacking`` mode.

 Once objects are created, they respond to regular user methods and remote entry methods as usual.
 At any time, the object pup method can be